eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 ```

 From this log, we can already see a lot about how HotSpot compiles and executes our code:
 - There are a lot of compilations that are not from our `Test.java`.
-It comes from the JVM initialization, which itself loads a number of classes, runs code and compiles some of it.
+They are triggered by the Java runtime and libraries for example.
 - The first column displays the time, when the compilation is issues in milli-seconds. `Test::test` is executed after `10876` milli-seconds.
 - The second column is the unique id of the compilation, which we can see counting up.
 It is not always perfectly in order.
 - The third column indicates which compiler was used.
 Tier 1-3 are used for C1, tier 4 is used for C2.